 Whether you’re looking for totally plant-based food or cafes with separate meat-free menus, it’s easy to go vegan in Melbourne.
-Here’s our guide to dining with kindness.
-Opening hours may differ right now, so be sure to check with the business directly before visiting.
+Here’s our guide to the best options in town.

 Home Vegan Bar

 It’s not all pescatarian at Pinchy’s lobster and champagne bar.
-Their ‘made friendlier’ vegan menu is putting those prized crab tacos in the shade.
+The ‘made friendlier’ vegan menu is putting those prized crab tacos in the shade.
 Try the spiced tofu taco topped with pea-green balls of avocado mousse.
-Or their lobster roll alternative, the 'lion’s mane' mushroom roll.
+Or a lobster roll alternative, the 'lion’s mane' mushroom roll.
 You’ll want to try several of Pinchy’s small-serve dishes, inspired by Spanish bite-sized dining.

 Gong De Lin